WG 9: Flexibility Markets

 Lead: Austria and Switzerland (supported by Belgium, Ireland, Japan, South Korea, Spain, and the UK)

-This task explores strategies to consider flexible resources into the long-term distribution planning of network reinforcement, including the potential implementation of local flexibility markets.
+This task explores strategies for incorporating flexible resources into long-term network reinforcement distribution planning, including the potential implementation of local flexibility markets.
 The advantages and challenges of these approaches will be evaluated and compared.
 Expected outputs include:

 • A fact sheet on the possibilities of considering flexible resources in distribution grid planning